GfellerLab/SIB_workshop/README.md

 using a scRNA-Seq dataset of five *cell lines* [Tian et al](https://www.nature.com/articles/s41592-019-0425-8).
-This workbook includes a standard scRNA-seq data analysis pipeline with Seurat (i.e., visualization, clustering, differential expression analysis, gene-gene correlation) followed by data simplification (i.e., *computing metacells*) and performing the same standard downstream analysis for simplified data to compare the results obtained at the single-cell and the metacells levels.
+This workbook includes a standard scRNA-seq data analysis pipeline with Seurat (i.e., visualization, clustering, differential expression analysis, gene-gene correlation) followed by computing metacells and performing the same standard downstream analysis to compare the results obtained at the single-cell and the metacells levels.

-The simplification will be done with the algorithm developed in our group, called [SuperCell](https://github.com/GfellerLab/SuperCell), but we also provide scripts to simplify the same dataset with other methods, such as [Metacell-2](https://github.com/GfellerLab/SIB_workshop/blob/main/workbooks/Metacell2.ipynb) and
+The construction of metacells will be done with the algorithm developed in our group, called [SuperCell](https://github.com/GfellerLab/SuperCell), but we also provide scripts to analyse the same dataset with other methods, such as [Metacell-2](https://github.com/GfellerLab/SIB_workshop/blob/main/workbooks/Metacell2.ipynb) and